hashintel/hash/.github/CONTRIBUTING.md

 If you'd like to make a significant change or re-architecture to this repository or any project within, please first open a [discussion] or create an [issue] to get feedback before spending too much time.

-We also have:

-- A community [Discord] server where you can ask questions about contributing, and obtain helpful advice
-- A developer website at [hash.dev], containing developer tutorials, guides and other resources
+We also have a developer website at [hash.dev], containing developer tutorials, guides and other resources.

-- A design website at [hash.design] containing our Storybook, brand and style guildelines
+_In the future, we also intend to launch a design website at [hash.design], containing our Storybook, brand and style guildelines.
+This remains incomplete and currently provides only limited value._

 ## About this repo